sighupio/gatekeeper-policy-manager/README.md

 It can display all the defined **Constraint Templates** with their rego code, and all the **Contraints** with it's current status, violations, enforcement action, matches definition, etc.

+## Requirements

+You'll need OPA Gatekeeper running in your cluster and at least some constraint templates and constraints defined in order to take advantage of this tool.

+ℹ You can easily deploy Gatekeeper to your cluster using the (also open source) [Fury Kubernetes OPA](https://github.com/sighupio/fury-kubernetes-opa) module.

 ## Deploying GPM

 In order to deploy Gatekeper Policy Manager to your cluster, apply the provided kustomization file running the following command: